Instant Pot stuffed acorn squash is all of the savoury flavours of fall in one bite.

 - Put a tea towel in your hand and push down on the end of the knife furthest from you.

-- If the knife doesn’t go through the squash completely, bang the squash (which now has the knife partially inside it) on the cutting board.
+- If the knife doesn’t go through the whole acorn squash completely, bang the squash (which now has the knife partially inside it) on the cutting board.
 This should get the knife all the way through.

 - Now, use a knife to scoop out the seeds and strings.

-Cooking Acorn Squash in the Instant Pot
+Cooking Instant Pot Acorn Squash

 How to prep the stuffing